firepress-org/FirePress_Vapor/README.md

 ## Why fork this Ghost Theme?

+- **Enhancements** — This theme has been enhanced to feature some elements that are not present in the original theme.
+IMHO, these elements are hard to live without.
+    1) Buttons
+    2) Icons (Font Awesome)
+    3) Code Syntax (highlight.js)
+    4) Grid table (great to make pricing table)
 - **Drop-in replacement** — No special tweaks to do.
 It will work out of the box.
-- **Enhancements** — This theme has been enhanced to feature some elements that are not present in the original theme.
-IMHO, these elements are hard to live without.
-    - Buttons
-    - Icons (Font Awesome)
-    - Code Syntax (highlight.js)
-    - Tables (Grid) (great to make pricing table)
+Ensure to use the appropriate [Code Injection](https://firepress.org/en/what-is-code-injection-in-ghost/) snippet.
-- **Code Injection** — We share snippets that improve the look of this theme via this [Git repo](https://github.com/firepress-org/Code-Injection-Ghost).
+- **Code Injection** — We share snippets that customize the look of this theme.
+See [git repo](https://github.com/firepress-org/Code-Injection-for-Ghost-themes).
 It’s an easy way to customize this theme.
 This allows you to override pretty much any styles you want to change.
 - **Curated** — This theme was carefully selected out of hundreds of Ghost themes.
 See more of them in our [Ghost-Theme-Curated-Collection ](https://github.com/firepress-org/Ghost-Theme-Curated-Collection/tree/master/01_go) repo, or [by tags on Github](https://github.com/topics/firepress-ghost-theme).

 <br>